 I read the book when it first came out and then, like now, I do not understand the violent reaction from some who call themselves Christian and who purport to (and I’m sure do indeed genuinely) love God.

-As someone who has spent decades in front line missions, this film (and the book it is based on) is a brilliant parable as well as contextualization of the Gospel.
-And the Gospel is indeed good news.
+As someone who has spent decades in front line ministry settings, this film (and the book it is based on) is a brilliant parable as well as contextualization of the message Jesus came to bring.
+His message is indeed good news.
 Really good news.
 Straight up hilariously good and unreasonably joyful news.
 About a good God Who.
 Is.
 Love.
 If we don’t get that part right, our foundation for relationship is off.
 Plain and simple.

 This movie was not an evangelistic presentation complete with the 4 spiritual laws and all neatly wrapped up with a please sign the dotted line and repeat after me the sinners prayer.
 Jesus never said repeat after Me, He just said come follow Me.
 (Which has often made me wonder if some of our best meant evangelistic efforts might actually be counterproductive in ways we don’t even comprehend.
 Another post for another day.)

 Ministry is about being light in darkness.
 About finding the fingerprints of God in a culture and using them as bridge-builders to Him.
 To His Truth, Who is indeed a Person.
 Named Jesus.
 And He is the only One who can give an accurate context for understanding Scripture.
 It is only through a living relationship with the Living Word that the written word can ever be correctly understood.
 E. V. E. R.